espoirMur/my-blog-gastby/source/_posts/2024-04-08-deploying-language-model-with-onnx-runtime-on-triton-inference-server.md

 {% include image.html name="gorilla.png" caption="Mountain Gorilla, one our similar cousin." %}
 ## Embeddings.

-Embedding models are the backbone of generative AI.
-Embeddings are representations of words in a vector space.
+Embedding models are the backbone of generative AI, they are representations of words in a vector space.
 They capture words semantics such as, with them similar vectors represent similar words.

  Contextual embeddings are embeddings such as each word is represented with a vector given its context.